bensonchoyintuitas/synthea_api/README.md

 1. **Stage 1**: Generate a complete bundle for a single patient
 2. **Stage 2**: Generate a complete bundle for a single patient with customizable input parameters
 3. **Stage 3**: Generate a complete bundle to represent patient history, and extract only the demographic data.
+Return that via API.
-Then revert to LLM to generate the condition, encounter, treatment and medication resources. *(see Work in progress notes)*
+4. **Stage 4**: (external downstream app) Then revert to LLM to generate the condition, encounter, treatment and medication resources. *(see Work in progress notes)*

 ## Project Status